FREE SHIPPING on orders of $85 or more

 Historical recordings of the name McDougal include many spelling variations.
 They are the result of repeated translations of the name from Gaelic to English and inconsistencies in spelling rules.
 They include MacDougall, MacDowall, MacDowell, MacDugald, MacDill and many more.

-Another 73 words (5 lines of text) are included under the topic Early McDougal Notables in all our PDF Extended History products and printed products wherever possible.
+Another 44 words (3 lines of text) are included under the topic Early McDougal Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the McDougal family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Significant portions of the populations of both the United States and Canada are still made up of the ancestors of Dalriadan families.
 Some of those in Canada originally settled the United States, but went north as United Empire Loyalists in the American War of Independence.
 The late 19th and early 20th centuries saw the ancestors of many Scots on both sides of the border begin to recover their collective national heritage through Clan societies and highland games.
 Some of the first North American settlers carried this name or one of its variants: